A symposium versus a conference. What’s the actual difference? And how does it affect organising or submitting to one?

 After 10 years of helping people run conferences, symposia and everything in between, we’ve found that none of these rules is immutable.

 Like a lot of things, the definitions shift depending on your field.
 In some disciplines, there is a distinct difference between a symposium and a conference.
 In others, the two words are used interchangeably.
-Below is our attempt at charting the “typical” Ex Ordo conference.
+Below is our attempt at charting the “typical” Ex Ordo virtual conference.
 And guess what?
 There is no typical.
 We have outliers all the time.

 The not-so-typical “typical” Ex Ordo conference